covid-at-home/covid-at-home/level2.md

 Try to keep eating nutritious food.
 Nothing too heavy, not too much at the same time.
 Lots of vitamins and fresh produce.
 Adequate carbohydrates (potatoes, rice, pasta, etc).
 Inhale steam 3+ times a day.
 Go for a daily walk when possible, while keeping distance from other people.
 If your throat is irritated, avoid acidic drinks (such as soda and juice) as they can be further irritating; water and teas are better choices then.

 Notice the color and amount of your urine.
 If it is dark (more colored than clear), or there is not a lot, drink more water.
 It is very important to avoid and treat dehydration by drinking enough, even though it can be hard to drink enough when you have a fever / are sweating a lot, and are suffering from fatigue and discomfort due to illness.
-If you are struggling to drink enough and beginning to show signs of dehydration like concentrated urine, you might also try eating foods containing more water (e.g., cucumber, oranges, apples), sipping on boullion or soup, or setting a small goal for yourself (e.g., every time you get up, drink a glass of water).
+If you are struggling to drink enough and beginning to show signs of dehydration like darker urine, you might also try eating foods containing more water (e.g., cucumber, oranges, apples), sipping on boullion or soup, or setting a small goal for yourself (e.g., every time you get up, drink a glass of water).

 Coughing can be an important, healthy effort on the part of the body to clear the lungs of fluid so you can breathe easier.
 Do not suppress a productive cough all the time / just because you don't want to be coughing.
 However, if you want to try to suppress your cough enough to get a good night's sleep so your body can better heal itself, then over-the-counter cough medications, herbal teas such as anise / chamomile, cocoa, and lozenges can help.
 Some over-the-counter cough medications contain ingredients like guaifenesin or NAC, generally considered safe mucolytics that relieve coughing by helping your body get rid of mucus (usually by making it thinner and so easier to cough up); your pharmacist can help you find one that's right for you.